Page 355

 GPT

 Its strongest move is from bodily humility into critique.
-Kneeling and thanking are presented as the meaning of Jesus, but the handwritten close complicates that by asking what happens when we judge, duplicate, and reduce what should remain open.
-Even in partial form, the page is arguing against narrow religious certainty.
+Kneeling and thanking are presented as the meaning of Jesus, but the handwritten 'PASCAL SAYS NO' interrupts easy assent and pushes the page toward a harder moral question.
+The closing coda argues against narrow religious certainty: when Christ is duplicated into judgment, grace and tolerance are what get lost.

 Claude